-During registration you may request that your scores be sent to up to four universities for free and you will have the option to send to another two for an additional fee of $10.
+During registration you may request that your scores be sent to up to four universities for free and you will have the option to send to another two for an additional fee of $12 each.
 In total you may request six universities at the time of registration (four for no fee and two for an additional fee).

 Special accommodations may be arranged for taking most admissions tests.
 Please allow 6-8 weeks for the process.
 For more information, consult the College Board or ACT websites or call 319-337-1332 during normal office hours, 8:30 am - 5:00 pm Monday through Friday.